apellis/meditationretreattimer/README.md

 ### Known bugs

-* On iOS 15, segments cannot be reordered or deleted when editing a day
+* On iOS 15, list-reorders do not work (for list of days and for list of segments when editing a day); creating and deleting work fine

 ## Android